Adaiser78/Portfolio/README.md

 # Portfolio
-# A repository containing numerous coding projects that I have done over the years.
+# A repository containing some of the coding projects that I have done over the years.